Key Takeaways

 How do I check my own resume's match score?

 Use the TailorCV ATS score checker for a free, unlimited match score against any job description, with a detailed breakdown of what is missing.
+You can also explore resume matching techniques to improve your application.

 Related Guides